SeanLeng1/SeanLeng1.github.io/_pages/about.md

 <span class='anchor' id='-news'></span>

 # 🔥 News
 - *2025.06*: &nbsp;🎉🎉 New preprint ["Semi-structured LLM Reasoners Can Be Rigorously Audited"](https://arxiv.org/abs/2505.24217) is out on arxiv.
-Dataset and Code are also released.
+Code is also released.
 - *2025.05*: &nbsp;🎓🎓 I will join Google Research as a Student Researcher for summer 2025.
 - *2025.04*: &nbsp;🎉🎉 New preprint ["CrossWordBench: Evaluating the Reasoning Capabilities of LLMs and LVLMs with Controllable Puzzle Generation"](https://arxiv.org/abs/2504.00043) is out on arxiv.
 Dataset and Code are also released.
 - *2025.02*: &nbsp;🎉🎉 One paper ["Taming Overconfidence in LLMs: Reward Calibration in RLHF"](https://arxiv.org/abs/2410.09724) is accepted by ICLR 2025 (poster).